Claire City, South Dakota

 Claire City is a town in Roberts County, South Dakota, United States.
 The population was 82 at the 2020 census.

 History

 Claire City was founded in 1913 and named by A. E. Feeney, one of the four donors of the town site, for his wife, Claire.
 Mrs. Feeney was still living on land adjoining the town in 1941.
-The post office in Claire City was established November 21, 1913.
+The post office in Claire City was established on November 21, 1913.
 The first postmaster was Ben Sandsmark; the post office moved into the Herb Bladow building in 1968.